Reading time: 2 minutes

 Take a moment to question these beliefs by looking at the evidence.
 Are they based on actual facts, or are they just fueled by fear and self-doubt?

 I understand how much job rejections can really get to you.
 But, I truly believe they can also be a chance to learn and figure out more about yourself.
+Ask yourself what you can learn from the rejection and how you can improve your future applications.
+I know it’s hard to trust the process, but every rejection actually brings you one step closer to your dream job.

+In conclusion, it’s important to remember that rejection is just neutral.
 It only starts to feel like a big deal when we look at it through our own past experiences and beliefs.
-To get past these limits we put on ourselves, take a moment to think about what meaning you assigned to your rejection.